 Vegetarians will enjoy a wide selection of exotic fruits; most restaurants cater well for vegetarians.

-Price of a meal in a local restaurant vary from a half of US$ to 3-4 US$.
+Price of a meal in a local restaurant vary from 1 US$ to about 5 US$.
 Middle-range restaurants with international cuisine offer meals from 5-30 US$; upper class will charge from 20 US$ to several hundred US$ for a meal.

 Non-alcoholic drinks beside water include chai (tea), kahawa (coffee), sodas and different types of juices.

-Tanzanian lager (Safari 5,5%, Serengeti 4,8%, Kilimanjaro 4,5% Tusker 4,2%) is generally good and costs from 1 to 3 US$.
-The most popular bottled spirit is Konyagi (35% of alcohol), costing around 3 US$ for a half of liter.
+Tanzanian lager (Safari 5,5%, Serengeti 4,8%, Kilimanjaro 4,5% Tusker 4,2%) is generally good and costs from 1 to 3 US$ (depending on the size of a bottle!).
+The most popular bottled spirit is Konyagi (35% of alcohol), costing around 5 US$ for a 200 ml.
 You may want to try very tasteful papaya or banana wine!

 History of Tanzania: Tanzania is the ‘Cradle of Mankind’ as it was here in Olduvai Gorge that Dr Louis Leakey discovered the fossilised remains of Homo Habilis or ‘handy man’, calculated to be 1.75 million years old and the ancestor of the modern man.

 Tanzania was occupied by various African tribes; most recently by the Maasai from Kenya, who have retained their proud traditions.
 Arab merchants visited the coast some 2000 years ago and settled in Zanzibar around the eight century AD, later establishing trade routes into the interior.